ryanjulian/imageproc-test/README.md

 Please send pull requests with unit tests here.

 Use the following commands to setup the integration branch in your local git repository.
-These commands assume you have forked octoroach from biomimetics into your Github account, and then cloned your Github fork into your local repository.
+These commands assume you have forked imageproc-test from biomimetics into your Github account, and then cloned your Github fork into your local repository.